Harnessing Object Grounding for Time-Sensitive Video Understanding: Grounded Object Tokenization

 \subsection{Training and Inference}

-To show the generality of GO-Tokenizer, we integrate it to two state-of-the-art Video-LLMs tuned for TSV tasks, LITA~\cite{litahuang2024} and TimeChat~\cite{TimeChatRen2023}, resulting in GO-LITA and GO-TimeChat.
-While they employ different architectures to extract video tokens (e.g., ViT and Q-Former), GO-Tokenizer remains a versatile module applicable to various Video-LLMs.
+To demonstrate the generality of the GO-Tokenizer, we integrate it to two state-of-the-art Video-LLMs tuned for TSV tasks, LITA~\cite{litahuang2024} and TimeChat~\cite{TimeChatRen2023}, resulting in GO-LITA and GO-TimeChat, respectively.
+While they employ different model architectures to extract video tokens (e.g., ViT and Q-Former), GO-Tokenizer remains a versatile module applicable to different Video-LLM models.

 For each GO-Video model (i.e., GO-LITA/GO-TimeChat), the model extracts video tokens and text tokens following the original setting, while extracting object tokens with GO-Tokenizer.
 The LLM consumes the concatenation of three types of input tokens